nguacon01/QM/README.md

 # Remarks
 This is a premilinary version.
 There are still bugs and missing features
 ###Bugs
-- no knon bug at this stage - except an ugly html output
+- no known bug at this stage - except an ugly html output

 ###missing features - *planned* -